jms0505/GitHub-Tutorial/README.md

 # GitHub-Tutorial
 Tutorial
-This is text added from the web!
+This is text added from the web.
-Live from Austin NIC
+Github is cool!